On Errors in Golang

 function.

-If your package API has many functions returning the same type, and an error you can copy the Must
+If your package API has many functions returning the same type, and an error you can copy the Must-wrapper pattern

 from the template package.
 This wrapper has the following signature: